 - At Podcast Movement, I'll record an episode of The Audacity to Podcast and I would like your participation!
 Come noon on Sunday to share the biggest thing you learned from podcasting—personal, professional, technological, or whatever!

-I'm available for one-on-one consulting to help you launch or improve your podcast.
-Find more podcasts about technology on the Tech Podcasts Network.
-This post may contain links to products or services with which I have an affiliate relationship.
+to help you launch or improve your podcast.
+This post may contain links to products or services with which I have an affiliate relationship and

 Ask your questions or share your feedback